ewradcliffe/restaurant-booking-system/README.md

 The most prominent buttons change colour when the mouse is hovered over it.

-The landing page sets the brand of the restaurant, with a hero image of a log fire, pictures of food, and text describing the history of the restaurant.
+The landing page supports the marketing objectives of the business, with a hero image of a log fire, pictures of food, and text describing the history of the restaurant.
 At the bottom there is a call to action to click the 'Make a reservation' button.

 **Mobile and large screen versions of the reservation page.**